-57 Most Colorful Animals in the World
+57 of the Most Colorful Animals in the World

 1. Painted Bunting